kobotoolbox/kobo-install/readme.md

 use your own reverse-proxy or load balancer instead — quick setup then keeps that choice on the next run.

+On a **development** machine, quick setup asks at most two questions.

+The first appears when `~/.aws` or `~/.config/gcloud` is found on the host: whether to mount them, read-only, so the containers authenticate the way you already do.
+Each directory is mounted whole, every profile in it included, which is why it is asked rather than assumed.
+Answering no turns the mounts off, including on a machine where a previous run had turned them on.

+The second follows only if credentials are in place, and covers two separate
-On a **development** machine where `~/.config/gcloud` was found, quick setup asks whether to configure NLP, then collects the three values listed under [Sections](#sections) below.
-Without those credentials NLP cannot work, so the question is skipped and quick setup stays silent.
-It is also skipped when `kobo-docker` already carries the NLP variables — see below.
+features: Google powers transcription and translation, AWS Bedrock powers qualitative analysis.
+The question names whichever half is reachable — `Configure NLP?`, `Configure Qualitative Analysis?` or both — and then asks only for the matching values.
+With no credentials at all, quick setup stays silent.
+It is also silent when `kobo-docker` already carries these variables — see below.

 A workstation is asked nothing else: it keeps `kobo.local` and plain HTTP.

+### Before the menu: server topology

+On a **server**, custom setup first asks whether the installation is split across several machines and, if it is, which role this one plays.
+That answer is not a section: it decides which sections exist.
+A back end has no domain names to serve, a front end has no database to tune, and the menu can only leave those out if it already knows the role.

 ### The custom setup menu